hallpaz/3dsystems20/docs/assignment2.md

 <script src="https://gist.github.com/hallpaz/e4ab7e85c37d221cdd9e2381b8d541a5.js"></script>

-In the end of the function we convert the lists of data into PyTorch tensors, so we have a data structure compatible with the operations
+In the end of the function we convert the lists of data into PyTorch tensors, so we have a data structure compatible with the operations of the library.

 ### Rendering the Scene